sleiendecker/waltscience.github.io/_posts/2020-7-3-Voting-Power.md

 ---
 layout: post
-title: Which states have the most power to elect a president?
+title: Do some states have more power to elect a president?
 ---

-## Americans don't actually vote for a president
+* Yes, because Americans don't actually vote for a president.**

 Instead, they vote to determine how the actual people who vote for president should vote.
 If that sounds needlessly complicated, [it is.](https://www.history.com/news/the-history-of-the-electoral-college-debate)